Murder of Rocío Wanninkhof: Disappearance

-Rocío Wanninkhof said goodbye to her mother and sister around 17:30 of 9 October 1999.
-She walked the 500 meters between her home in the Mijas residential area "La Cortijera" and her boyfriend's home in La Cala de Mijas, where she stayed until 21:30.
+Rocío Wanninkhof said goodbye to her mother and sister around 17:30 on 9 October 1999.
+She walked the 500 metres between her home in the Mijas residential area "La Cortijera" and her boyfriend's home in La Cala de Mijas, where she stayed until 21:30.
 According to her boyfriend, she left then with the intention of taking a shower and changing clothes in her home, before reuniting with him and other friends at a fair in Fuengirola later that night.
-This was the first and only time that Wanninkhof made the return trip alone and on foot; usually she would either be driven home by her boyfriend or picked up at his home by her mother or sister.
-A foreign resident that passed away before Vázquez's trial was the last person to see her alive, walking from La Cala to Mijas.
+This was the first and only time that Wanninkhof made the return trip alone and on foot; usually, she would either be driven home by her boyfriend or picked up at his home by her mother or sister.
+A foreign resident who died before Vázquez's trial was the last person to see her alive, walking from La Cala to Mijas.

 Wanninkhof's mother and sister contacted her boyfriend and friends the next day, all of whom denied having seen her at the fair.
 Though already alarmed, Hornos decided to go for a walk with Cerrillo to put herself at ease rather than reporting Wanninkhof's disappearance right away.
 During this walk, the couple found a pair of running shoes that they identified as Wanninkhof's, a napkin, and several blood stains in a vacant lot next to the road used by her.
-They alerted the Civil Guard, who cordoned off the area and started the search with the help of her family and over one thousand neighbors.
+They alerted the Civil Guard, who cordoned off the area and started the search with the help of her family and over one thousand neighbours.
 Despite the absence of a body, it was immediately apparent to law enforcement that Wanninkhof had been murdered.
 A blood trail began at 1.10 meters from the sidewalk and continued to a blood pool large enough to have caused her death from exsanguination.
-Next to the pool were dragging marks, and crossing over them and the blood, there were tire tracks made by a small vehicle with a tire model that went out of production in 1993.
+Next to the pool were dragging marks, and crossing over them and the blood, there were tyre tracks made by a small vehicle with a tyre model that went out of production in 1993.
 Because the dragging marks continued over severely inclined terrain that would have made it difficult for one person to drag a body alone, it was believed that the body was dragged by at least two people, then left in a less exposed area of the vacant lot before the vehicle was brought in to transport the body to another location.